Our People - Robert Cameron

 Killed in Action 14 September 1914 age 36

-Robert is buried in Vendresse British Cemetery, Aisne, France.
+Vendresse British Cemetery, Aisne, France.
 Ref: II.
 H. 3.

 Robert Cameron was born to Duncan Stewart Cameron and Jessie Cameron in Glasgow about the year 1878.
 In 1881, Duncan and Jessie lived with their growing family at 22 Fauldhouse Street in Hutchesontown, Glasgow - the south side of the River Clyde from Glasgow Green (the author, Charles O'Donnell, knows this area well as some of his family are from the same city).
 As well as Robert, they had two sons and two daughters - Isabella (12), Alexander (7), Margaret (5) and Duncan (6 months old).

 Between 1883 and 1885, the family moved south to Leyland.
 In 1891, they lived at 13 Grove Street.
 Duncan was working as a Laundry Blue Manufacturer and Jessie was keeping house.
 They had added to their brood - Isabella (22) was working as a cotton winder, Alexander (17) a bleacher, Margaret (15) a cotton winder, Robert (13) a spinner, Duncan (10) a scholar, Janet (8) a scholar, Mary (6) a scholar, Neil (3) and Angus (1).
 Mary, Neil and Angus were all born in Leyland.

 The family were at 2 Leyland Lane in 1901.
 Duncan was working as a cotton dyer and Jessie was at home.
 Isabella (32) a cotton warper, Margaret (25) a cotton warper, Robert was working as a railway labourer, Janet (18) a cotton winder, Mary (16) a cotton winder, Neil (13) was a wire worker, Angus (11) a schoolboy.